SoftwareSushi/opencv-blog/blog/opencv_face_detection/face_detection.md

 ### Preparing the Face Detector & Running the Model

 In the second section, we initialize and process our images using the HCC.
 As is demonstrated below as well, this model has a few different things it can detect in addition to a person's face.
-In this case we are going to be looking for frontal faces in green, profiles in red, and eyes in blue.
+In this case we are going to be looking for frontal faces in green and eyes in blue.

 In each instance where we process our images, we are passing two arguments, scaleFactor, and minNeighbors.